bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/u/UserDefinedLRMType_3OPNP$6b9E0foQwDeAwOED/Documentation.md

-Gives the user defined type of this Linear Referencing Method when LRMType is _LRM_USERDEFINED_.
+Gives the user defined type of this Linear Referencing Method when property _LRMType_ is _LRM_USERDEFINED_.